Haritha-Sivasankaran/Ticket_Booking_Bot/README.md

 3. Configure the bot settings in UiPath Orchestrator, including the SMTP settings for email notifications.

-4. Run the bot through UiPath Orchestrator.
+4. Run the bot through the UiPath Orchestrator.

 ## Usage